Arimbra Hills, Malappuram: How to reach

 Arimbra Hills can be reached at a distance of 4 km from Aravankara near Pookkottoor located in Malappuram - Calicut stretch of NH966.
 The site is 11 km from Karathode, located along Malappuram-Parappanangadi road (SH 72).
 There are several other minor roads that connect to the region from Pookkottoor, Mongam, Morayur, Musliyarangadi, Kottukara, and Thottassery near Kondotty.
 An alternative route is available from Poolappis Junction near Oorakam on SH 72.
 Those who are coming from Calicut can access the hills from Colony Road near Kondotty.

 Hiking Spots

-Thiruvonamala, Poolappees, Muchikundu, Cheruppadi Mala, Kunnumpuram and Kakkad lare suitable for hiking and also have fine viewpoints.
+Thiruvonamala, Poolappees, Muchikundu, Cheruppadi Mala, Kunnumpuram and Kakkad are suitable for hiking and also have viewpoints.
 One can see the runway of Calicut International Airport in full action from these viewpoints.

+Now, it is home to several tourist attractions, including a children's park, aquarium and a pets park.

 History

 Arimbra was a separate Revenue Village called Amsom at the time of the British Raj.
 When the village head, or Adhikari, was suspended by British authorities due to some allegations against him, the Morayur village head (Adhikari) Kodithodika Valiya Ahammed Kutty Haji was given charge then.
 Later, Arimbra merged with Morayur Revenue Village.